How Technology Encourages Intelligent Driving

 How can the new OBU help you drive intelligently?

 Ultimately, the OBU can improve road traffic safety and enhance mobility through the exchange of real-time traffic information to road users, which includes; traffic conditions, parking information, estimated travel time as well as the ability to alert motorists of accidents and road works.
+It also provides information on ERP charging locations and rates, as well as locations of nearby school zones and Silver Zones to enhance the safety of senior pedestrians.
 Basically, it’s an all-in-one traffic information device that can help you plan and make more intelligent decisions as you drive.

 Factors depending on on-going variables like, slippery roads due to heavy rain or slow traffic flow and road infrastructure (e.g., speed change due to road works), will allow you to make smarter choices on-the-go.
 Perhaps you may choose to avoid that right turn, slow down or avoid braking harshly if there’s an accident up ahead.
 The ultimate goal is to enable an intelligent driving behavior adjustment based on relevant road information.